 Grandpa at the cabin

 Though I was far from being a regular, I remember going to Sunday School several times a year.
 I will have to say, except for Grandpa and Grandma Sanderson, Mrs. Thomas was probably the best example of what a true and kind believer looked like to me.
 She had a beautiful voice.
 I still remember all the words to “Jesus Loves the Little Children,” and “All Things Bright and Beautiful.”
 Both are sweet and reassuring songs for little kids.
 All these years later, I still remember Mrs. Thomas’ explanations of some of the Bible verses she taught us.
-It is more difficult for a rich man to enter the Kingdom of God, then it is for a camel to go through the eye of a needle.
+It is more difficult for a rich man to enter the Kingdom of God, than it is for a camel to go through the eye of a needle.
 I imagined a sewing needle, but Mrs. Thomas explained it was a figure of speech that exaggerated for emphasis and that Jesus was saying that it’s impossible for anyone to be saved on their own merits.
 You just can’t buy your way into heaven.

 The new church was built on the same lot as the old one.
 The parsonage is next door.